By Tom Wells on Apr 6, 2022 12:34:00 PM

 Use this voicemail template if someone referred you.
 Mentioning this will add credibility to your message:

 Hey there, [Julia].
-My name’s [Anita] and I’m calling from [your awesome company].
+My name’s [Chris] and I’m calling from [your awesome company].

 [Jackie over at Numbers Ltc] reached out to me and suggested we touch base about working together.
 She thinks you’d be interested in learning a bit more about [your awesome company’s product/service].
 If you’ve got a minute this week, give me a call at [your number] and we can talk more about [boosting your marketing ROI] for [prospect’s company.